cruzedcruz/Cybersecurity-Week-13/WEEK 13.md

 -Packetbeat

 These Beats allow us to collect the following information from each machine:
- Filebeat monitors the log files or locations {from the VM}, collects log events, and forwards them either to Elasticsearch or Logstash for indexing.
-**Filebeat**: Filebeat detects changes to the filesystem.
+- **Filebeat**: Filebeat detects changes to the filesystem.
 Specifically, we use it to collect Apache logs.
 - **Metricbeat**: Metricbeat detects changes in system metrics, such as CPU usage.
 We use it to detect SSH login attempts, failed `sudo` escalations, and CPU/RAM statistics.
+- **Packetbeat**: Packetbeat collects packets that pass through the NIC, similar to Wireshark.
+We use it to generate a trace of all activity that takes place on the network, in case later forensic analysis should be warranted.

-Metricbeat periodically collect metrics from the operating system and from services running on the server.
-(ELK Server) The playbook below installs Metricbeat on the target hosts.
+The playbook below installs Metricbeat on the target hosts.
 The playbook for installing Filebeat is not included, but looks essentially identical — simply replace `metricbeat` with `filebeat`, and it will work as expected.

 ```yaml